Semimona/learngit/readme.txt

-Git is a comprehensive version control system.
+Git is a comprehensiv version control system.
 Git is free software.